AEK Futsal: The first title and European participation

 On June 3, 2018, AEK celebrated a major accomplishment by winning its first title since its establishment, overcoming Olympiada Agia Paraskevi in a close 1–0 contest during the 2017–18 Hellenic Cup.
 Earlier that year, the club also won the Hellenic Super Cup for the first time.
 The subsequent year saw AEK secure its first league championship, a milestone that also allowed the team to participate in the UEFA Futsal Champions League for the very first time.
 In the early part of that year, the club celebrated its second triumph in the Hellenic Super Cup, further solidifying its reputation in the sport.
 The 2019 season saw the club triumphantly reclaim the championship title, but they struggled to progress beyond the preliminary round of the UEFA Futsal Champions League, ultimately facing two defeats that hindered their qualification.
 In the following year, the club achieved a significant milestone by securing its inaugural victory against Araz Naxçivan in the preliminary round of the UEFA Futsal Champions League, allowing them to advance to the round of 32, where they faced disqualification at the hands of Aktobe.
-Despite this, it is important to note that this achievement represented the club's most significant success in European competition up to that point.
+Despite this, the achievement represented the club's most significant success in European competition up to that point.

 On June 3, 2023, AEK won its second Hellenic Futsal Cup, overcoming AC Doukas in the final.
 In the two years that followed, the club achieved remarkable success, securing two championships in the Hellenic Futsal Super League along with two Hellenic Super Cup victories.
 The club also participated in the preliminary round of the 2024–25 UEFA Futsal Champions League.
 In August 2025, AEK proudly celebrated a historic accomplishment by winning its group in the preliminary round of the 2025–26 UEFA Futsal Champions League.
 Defeating the respective champions of England, Norway, and Hungary, the club successfully moved on to the main phase of the competition for the first time ever.
 On August 31, 2025, the club was informed that it would compete against the futsal teams of Meta Catania C5, Akaa, and TSV Weilimdorf in the main round of the 2025–26 UEFA Futsal Champions League.